Jigsaw Puzzle Assembly Tips

 Pick a room with good lighting and a surface area that is free of any background patterns - Where you do jigsaw puzzles it's just as important as how you do one.
 You'll want a dedicated space, such as a dining or card table so you can spread out your pieces.
 If you purchase a puzzle mat, make sure it's a light color.
 And lighting is an important factor; natural light is best but not always available when the sun goes down early in the winter months.
 Puzzles with a matte finish are preferable to minimize the glare.

-Turn all the pieces picture-side-up - The first thing you should do when you open up the puzzle and spread it out on the table or other flat surface is to turn every single piece over so the picture side is facing upward.
-This is my least favorite part of working a puzzle but once it's done you'll appreciate having all the pieces face up.
+Turn all the pieces picture-side-up - The first thing you should do when you open up the puzzle and spread it out on the table or other flat surface is to turn every single piece over, so the picture side is facing upward.
+This is my least favorite part of working a puzzle but once it's done, you'll appreciate having all the pieces face up.
 If you're doing puzzles that are greater than 1500 pieces, you may run out of table space and will likely need sorting trays; there's all kinds of household items like tops of old shoe boxes, pie tins or cookie sheets that can be used as sorting trays.
-There are puzzle sorting trays available for purchase but those are generally pretty small so I've included larger trays for purchase on my website.
-These trays are multi-purpose trays that people use for all types of things but they work perfect for sorting puzzle pieces.
+There are puzzle sorting trays available for purchase but those are generally quite small, so I've included larger trays for purchase on my website (Large Linen Sorting Trays).
+These trays are multi-purpose trays that people use for all types of things, but they work perfect for sorting puzzle pieces.

 Sort pieces by color - While turning pieces over, start putting pieces into groups based on color.
 Don't worry about grouping all the colors in the beginning, just some of the more obvious ones because it'll get easier once you start to assemble the puzzle.
 If it's an edge piece, you can put those is a separate group as well.
 When you're ready to start assembly, start with the easy stuff because the harder sections won't seem as daunting once you've reduced the number of pieces waiting to find their spot.